Thinking in Public

 “If I were wealthy enough (and perhaps American), I’d be in full ‘shut up and take my money’ mode.”

-Not even because of his own ideas.
-But because of the way he asks questions.
+Not even because of his own ideas (at least at first), but because of the way he asks questions.
 The way he thinks with others.
 That’s thinking in public at its best.
 Not just monologuing but thinking through conversation.

-Thinking in public does not require a big audience.
 It can start with only one other person.
-A thinking partner.
+I don’t need an audience, but only one thinking partner.

-That’s one of the core ideas behind inLabs.
+That’s one of the core ideas behind inLabs and the better conversations I’m trying to have.

-And it’s exactly why I’m also building so many niche and tiny media properties: to give more people access such conversations, without needing a big audience, or being famous enough to be invited to a podcast.
+And it’s exactly why I’m also building so many niche and tiny media properties with tiny Media partners: to give more people access to such conversations, without needing a big audience, or being famous enough to be invited on a big podcast.

 You don’t have to be a founder.
-You don’t have to be an expert.
 You don’t have to know it all (see “Better Questions” below).
 You just have to be willing to share your thinking.

-And if you can do that consistently, form the habit, you’ll attract the kind of people already wired like you.
+And if you can do that consistently, form the habit, you’ll attract people already wired like you.

 That’s what I call Thought Kinship.
 An idea I introduced in my first article: “Against Volume.”